sparameswaran/airway-shipment-orchestrator/README.md

 ## Requirements

 * SAM CLI (details in Deploy)
-* Needs Python 3.9 available to run the SAM CLI tool.
+* Needs Python 3.9 available to run the SAM CLI tool (refer to https://tecadmin.net/install-python-3-9-on-amazon-linux/ for instructions).
 * Artillery tool to be installed to load test and inject messages into SQS via API Gateway (can be done manually as well).
 Please refer to [Artillery install](https://www.artillery.io/docs/guides/getting-started/installing-artillery)